 - It is used to treat botulism.

-- If you have an allergy to horses or horse serum.
+- If your child has an allergy to horses or horse serum.

 This drug may interact with other drugs or health problems.